Bessie A. Buchanan: Political career

 Buchanan became interested in politics while she was campaigning for Governor Herbert H. Lehman's election to the United States Senate in 1949.
 After Lehman was elected, she stayed involved with community and political organizations in Harlem.
 In 1954 she was approached about running as the Democratic Party candidate for the New York State Assembly from Harlem's 12th district.
 In the general election, Buchanan won easily over her opponent Lucille Pickett, another black woman, 22,401 to 6,177 votes in a district heavily dominated by Democrats.
 Buchanan was reelected three more times and served a total of eight years.
 She was the first black woman elected to the New York State Legislature.

 New York State Assemblywoman

 Buchanan was a member of the New York State Assembly (New York Co., 12th district) from 1955 to 1962, sitting in the 170th, 171st, 172nd and 173rd New York State Legislatures.
 While in the legislature, she served on the Cities, Institutions, Printing, and Social Welfare committees.
 She was assigned to the Joint Legislative Committee on the Problems of the Aging.

-In 1960 Buchanan was selected by Governor Nelson Rockefeller as a delegate to the White House Conference on the Aged.
+In 1960, Buchanan was selected by Governor Nelson Rockefeller as a delegate to the White House Conference on the Aged.
 In 1962, Buchanan did not run for reelection.
-Instead she crossed party lines and supported Republicans Governor Rockefeller and Senator Jacob Javits in their reelection bids.
+Instead, she crossed party lines and supported Rockefeller and Senator Jacob Javits (both Republicans) for re-election.